Ricky Hatton: Family

-Hatton's mother, Carol, still works on the carpet stall on Glossop Market in the Peak District.
-His father Ray was his manager, and manages Hatton's brother and fellow boxer Matthew Hatton.
-Hatton and his girlfriend, Jennifer Dooley, lived in his house, the "Heartbreak Hotel", named after his favourite artist, Elvis, in Hyde.
+As of 2008, Hatton's mother, Carol, still worked on the carpet stall on Glossop Market in the Peak District.
+His father, Ray, was his manager, and manages Hatton's brother and fellow boxer Matthew Hatton.
+Ricky Hatton and his girlfriend, Jennifer Dooley, lived in his house, the Heartbreak Hotel, named after his favourite artist, Elvis Presley, in Hyde.

+Hatton was estranged from his parents for several years due to a dispute about money.
+In his autobiography War and Peace: My Story, Hatton said that his father punched him in the face during a confrontation in a car park in 2012.
+The family feud was healed in 2019.

-Hatton has a son, Campbell, conceived after a short reconciliation with ex-girlfriend Claire.
-Hatton set up a trust fund to make sure his son was always provided for and sees him every day.
-Campbell has followed in the footsteps of his father, Ricky, by pursuing a career in professional boxing.
-He is currently trained by Ricky's brother, Matthew Hatton.
+Hatton had three children.
+Hatton's son Campbell, born in 2001, was conceived after a short reconciliation with ex-girlfriend Claire.
+Hatton set up a trust fund to make sure his son was always provided for and saw him every day.
+He had two daughters with Dooley, Millie and Fearne.

+Campbell pursued a career in professional boxing.
+During his boxing career, Campbell was trained by Ricky's brother, Matthew.
+However, during an interview in July 2025, Hatton confirmed his son's retirement from boxing.

-On 12 September 2010, the Sunday tabloid News of the World published a front-page story alleging Hatton has been a regular cocaine user with accompanying pictures showing the boxer apparently using the drug.
+On 12 September 2010, the Sunday tabloid News of the World published a front-page story alleging Hatton had been a regular cocaine user with accompanying pictures showing the boxer apparently using the drug.
 Hatton was said to be "devastated" following the story.

 Charity

-Hatton is a supporter of The Village News, Haughton Green's local children's newspaper made by children in aid of charity.
-Hatton supported them at a charity auction by appearing and signing boxing gloves, with the evening raising £1,600.
-Hatton was also recently a special guest speaker for The Toby Henderson Trust at a sportsmans' dinner at the Gosforth Marriott Hotel.
-Thanks to Hatton's help via donations and a highly successful auction, a lot of money was raised for the Centre for First Initiatives in Crosby Liverpool.

-In 2013, Hatton became the patron of Manchester-based homeless charity Barnabus.
+In December 2013, Hatton became the patron of Manchester-based Christian charity Barnabus that offers support to homeless and vulnerable people through its drop-in centre.

 Fans

-Hatton has attracted many fans who were very vocal in their support during fights.
+Hatton attracted many fans who were very vocal in their support during fights.
 The main chant was a modified version of the Christmas song "Winter Wonderland", with the lyrics changed to promote Hatton.

-Hatton fans also liked to taunt opponents by singing "Who Are Ya?", a popular English football chant.
-Along with Floyd Mayweather, Hatton is referenced by New York rapper GZA on the track "Paper Plate" of his 2008 album, Pro Tools.
+Along with Floyd Mayweather, Hatton is referenced by the American rapper GZA on the track "Paper Plate" off of his fifth studio album, Pro Tools (2008).

 Hatton Promotions

-Hatton has his own boxing promotions that has boxers Anthony Upton, Sonny Upton, Paul Upton, Lucas Browne, Cameron Hammond, Damien Hooper, Zhanat Zhakiyanov, Adam Etches, Matty Askin, Scott Jenkins Sergey Rabchenko and Ryan Burnett.
-On 11 February 2017 Zhanat Zhakiyanov became the first fighter under Hatton Promotions, as well as trained by Hatton, to become world champion when he defeated Rau'shee Warren by split decision (SD) to win the WBA bantamweight title.
+Hatton operated his own boxing promotions company, Hatton Promotions, which managed a number of fighters including Anthony Upton, Sonny Upton, Paul Upton, Lucas Browne, Cameron Hammond, Damien Hooper, Zhanat Zhakiyanov, Adam Etches, Matty Askin, Scott Jenkins, Sergey Rabchenko and Ryan Burnett.
+On 11 February 2017, Zhakiyanov became the first fighter under Hatton Promotions, as well as trained by Hatton, to become world champion when he defeated Rau'shee Warren by split decision (SD) to win the WBA bantamweight title.

 Training career

-Hatton is a boxing manager and trainer.
-He is the trainer of Nathan Gorman, the great nephew of Bartley Gorman King of Gypsies, Zhanat Zhakiyanov as well as Irish champion Paul Upton.
-Hatton is also the trainer of Tommy Fury, the younger brother of Tyson Fury, and was in the corner of Tyson for his fight against Deontay Wilder in 2018.
+Hatton was a boxing manager and trainer.
+He was the trainer of Nathan Gorman who is the great nephew of the Welsh bare-knuckle boxer Bartley Gorman, Zhanat Zhakiyanov, and Irish champion Paul Upton.
+Hatton was also the trainer of Tommy Fury, the younger brother of Tyson Fury, and was in the corner of Tyson for his fight against Deontay Wilder in 2018.
+On 1 December 2023, Hatton guided Chloe Watson to a unanimous decision win over Justine Lallemand to claim the vacant European female flyweight title.